GoyalLab/KeepingScore/SCTAB_FINAL/README.md

 - `Model_scTab`: Implementation of the original **scTab** model as described in the scTab paper.

 - `Model_softmax`: Implementation of the **Keeping SCORE** model proposed in this work.

+   - Multiple Keeping SCORE anlaysis was performed, but only `Uncertain_Rand_300_T_1000_Path_4` folder is relevant.

 - `diffusion_model`: Training scripts and configuration files for the diffusion model used in **Keeping SCORE**.

+   - `Model1` is a simple conditional diffusion model with PyTorch lightning setting
+   - `Model2` is a same model as `Model1`.
+   - `Model3` is a simple conditional diffusion model without PyTorch lightning setting
+   - Only model1 is used to generate the figures in Figure 4.

 - `emb_tb_logs`: TensorBoard logs generated during training of scTab-based models.